What is consent?

 </script>

-defines the expiration time value (in days) for users consenting to all purposes.
+acceptFrequency defines the expiration time value (in days) for users consenting to all purposes.

-defines the expiration time value (in days) for user declining one or more purposes
+declineFrequency defines the expiration time value (in days) for user declining one or more purposes

-How does Cookie Information store consents?
+How do Cookie Information store consents?

 Cookie Information does this for you by storing users' consent for five years.